MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Data used for the model</b> </summary>for hubs International Air Transport Association (IATA) and OAG database - for human mobility the Offices of Statistics of 30 countries on five continents</details>

+<details><summary> <b>Global approach</b> </summary>evolution forecast;various intervention strategies modelled</details>

-<details><summary> <b>Details of approach</b> </summary>cell division from Voronoi tessellation of the Earth’s surface centered around a major transportation hub, modelization of the transmission dynamics through agent-based epidemic model for mobility layers and compartmental for infection progression</details>
+<details><summary> <b>Details of approach</b> </summary>geographical globe's division using the Voronoi method centered on the major transportation hubs, modelization of the transmission dynamics through agent-based epidemic model for the mobility layers and compartmental for the infection progression</details>

 <details><summary> <b>Outputs</b> </summary>tracking over time the proportion of the synthetic population in each disease compartment across all subpopulations</details>